Keegan-Nelson/Keegan-Nelson/README.md

 - Currently learning how to implement **RESTful API's** in Java using Spring Boot which can later be deployed to the cloud.

-        - Along with the use of Java to read and write to a relational database PostgreSQL
+        - Along with the use of Java to read and write to the relational database PostgreSQL

 <br/>